 Different Types of Laser Levels

 A line laser level is a device for finding reference points and horizon lines.
 The 8-line or 12-line laser level is generally a 3D laser level.
 The 12-line laser level on the market is almost all green light.
-Its lines form horizontal and vertical surfaces, so it is also called 3 x 360 cross-line three-plane leveling and leveling.
+Its lines form horizontal and vertical surfaces, so it is also called 3 x 360 degrees cross line three-plane leveling and leveling.
 Aligning the laser level, where the horizontal line is above the machine, can cover the floor, walls, and ceiling around the room, and the two vertical planes intersect at 90 degrees, allowing the user to quickly visualize and create a square layout.

 Therefore, 3D laser levels are ideal for a variety of leveling and layout applications.
 Often, renovation teams or professional architects buy 3D laser levels.
 The 16-line laser level also becomes a 4D laser level, allowing users to arrange horizontal, aligned, square, and vertical by generating a 4*360° laser plane (two horizontal lines and two vertical lines).

-A Spot Laser Level creates a line of dots on a surface.
+A Spot Laser Level/ Dot Laser Level creates a line of dots on a surface.
 This can be useful in helping you make sure that your drawings and measurements are accurate, such as if you were installing baseboards or hanging cabinets.
 Spot Lasers allow you to create measurements with greater accuracy.
 It is a great tool to help you finish your construction project faster and more accurately.

 With a laser level, you can make sure that two adjoining walls are plumb and completely vertical before fastening them together.
 Before, you had to use a tape measure and manually mark each spot where a stud was located to ensure wall stability.

-The combination laser is a laser level with a plumb point that projects horizontal and vertical laser lines.
+The combination laser is a laser level with a plumb point that projects horizontal and vertical beams laser lines.
 It offers all-in-one versatility with highly visible lines and dots, application with horizontal leveling, vertical alignment, and plumb point transfer, and connectivity features for easy one-man job setups.
 It is used for all-around leveling coverage, even on large job sites.